plone/volto/README.md

 - [Jobfamilie MEDICE](https://jobfamilie.medice.de/de) (Carrer website for MEDICE Arzneimittel Pütter GmbH & Co.
 KG), developed by [Werkbank GmbH](https://werkbank.de/), 2020)
 - [Baccanale Imola](https://www.baccanaleimola.it) (Baccanale is a food fair that happens every year in Imola, Italy.
 Developed by [RedTurtle](https://redturtle.it), 2020)
 - [ResOU](https://resou.osaka-u.ac.jp) (ResOU is introducing official researched releases by the University of Osaka, Japan.
 Developed by [CMScom](https://www.cmscom.jp), 2020)
+- [Humboldt Labor](https://www.humboldt-labor.de/) (The Humboldt Lab is a website where the Humboldt University Berlin presents its latest reaseach projects and findings.
+Developed by [WLDX](https://wldx.de/) and [kitconcept GmbH](https://kitconcept.com))
 - Please create a new [issue](https://github.com/plone/volto/issues/new) or [pull request](https://github.com/plone/volto/pulls) to add your Volto-site here!

 ## Documentation